Best Web Hosting (UK) in 2020

-Now, just a last word on the user interface—here’s a screens:
+Now, just a last word on the user interface — here’s a screen:

-SiteGuard originally used c-panel, which is the rather bland.
+SiteGuard originally used cPanel, which is rather bland.
 You’d normally see it when logging into any host.

-They’ve made a customized setup, screened above.
-The home screen’s stylish, miles more interactive.
+Now, they’ve made a customized setup, shown above.
+The home screen’s stylish and miles more interactive.